 Roast Chicken with Cilantro and Lime

 This Roast Chicken with Cilantro and Lime marinates all day; then just roast the chicken while you make the rest of the meal for a delicious dinner that’s low-carb, Keto, low-glycemic, gluten-free, dairy-free, South Beach Diet friendly, Paleo, and Whole 30!
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 I wish I could report I was all better from the bronchitis I got in Thailand, but even though I am improved I’m still under the weather.
 (Yes, I did go to the doctor!)
 Definitely I haven’t been thinking about cooking and taking photos since I got home, but before I went on the trip Jake and I made this Roast Chicken with Cilantro and Lime to get better photos, so I’m happy I have that to share!